Swarnim55/React_SideEffects_Hooks_ContextAPI/README.md

 # React_SideEffects_Hooks_ContextAPI

-Implementing useEffect Hook to handle the sideEffects, debouncing user forms, creating cleanup functions.
-Use Reducer and Context API introduction
+1. Implemented useEffect Hook to handle the sideEffects, debouncing user forms, creating cleanup functions.
+2. Used Reducer Hook to manage the email and password validations and states.
+(Removed UseEffect hook).